 3. Place more attention on praising employees

 Praising and rewarding your employees for the work they do will instantly make them feel appreciated and valued, incentivising them to carry on performing to the highest standards possible.
 The power of praise is underestimated; it’s one of the most effective methods for motivating employees and helping them reach their full potential.

-Moreover, praise naturally encourages workers to take on more challenges in order to receive recognition again and again, resulting in boosted employee morale.
+Moreover, praise naturally encourages workers to take on more challenges in order to receive recognition again and again, resulting in improved employee wellbeing and boosted employee morale.
 Many studies have revealed that praising and recognising staff for the good work they do is even more powerful and rewarding than using monetary incentives.